MoOx/phenomic/docs/content/docs/usage/intl.md

 You have multiple solutions available to help you translate your user interface and handle multiple locales.

-Here we will explain 2 solutions based on [react-int](https://github.com/yahoo/react-intl).
+Here we will explain the solution based on [react-int](https://github.com/yahoo/react-intl).

 First you need to install `react-intl`.